 Because Anthony is taking monthly maintenance medications, he could lower his prescription costs by receiving a 90-day supply of medication or using the mail order pharmacy.
-See our Saving on your Prescriptions video for these and other cost-saving tips.
+See our eLearning on Pharmacy Benefits - Saving on your Prescriptions for these and other cost-saving tips.